vibhoragarwal/techvibhor/_posts/api_analytics.md

 # Introduction

-This document describes the high level workflow to capture request data at various stages for analytics
+This blog describes the high level workflow to capture request data at various stages for analytics.
+When working with APIs having complex multistage workflow, we may need to collect data a various stages of workflow to be able to analyze or improve the business logic later.

+To avoid adding latency, and to be able to still able to collect data at various stages, we would use asynchronous AWS services, and use AWS Timestream DB to persist this data, and then export it on a daily basis to S3 in a partitioned format.
+We would then add a new API to allow download of this data.

 ## Objective

-Collect API trace data in a custom format with fields that might be needed by developer for analysis in a S3 bucket, on a daily basis.
+Collect API trace data in your lambda API workflow in custom format with fields that might be needed by developer for analysis in a S3 bucket, on a daily basis.
 Data in S3 must be partitioned by year/month/day, so that we can even run Athena queries later.
 Also, the data in S3 should be downloadable over an API call.

 1. A framework utility (indicators below) can be used to collect data in a dictionary in your main lambda's memory (not described here).

-Code may look like this to capture data in memory for each API call.
+2. Code may look like this to capture data in memory within each API call.

 ```python
 def lambda_handler(event: any, context: any):